THERE is reduced traffic moving along the Westlink this afternoon, after it was signposted as a possible location for fuel protestors.

-Other locations for possible protests which are earmarked for 2pm include Sprucefield in Lisburn, Nutts Corner and Sandyknowes Roundabout.
-Any protests will lead to traffic disruption and tailbacks.
+Other locations for possible protests which were earmarked for 2pm included Sprucefield in Lisburn, Nutts Corner and Sandyknowes Roundabout.
+A small protest took place this afternoon at Nutts Corner.

 On Tuesday morning tractors moved slowing on the Belfast Road approaching Tillysburn and Sydenham Bypass towards City Airport.
 Police are warning of delays and are advising motorists to avoid the area if possible and to leave extra time for their journey.